chaitra-bhandari/TransformerRag/UI-RAG/docs/quickstart.rst

 Quick Start
 ===========

-Get Transformer Spec RAG running in 15 minutes.
+> Get Transformer Spec RAG up and running quickly.
 Prerequisites
 =============

 You need:

 - ✅ Python 3.8+
 - ✅ Azure account with services configured (see :doc:`configuration`)
 - ✅ Project cloned and dependencies installed (see :doc:`installation`)